 S1, S2, S25, S5, S7, S75, stop „S+U Friedrichstraße“

 There are no car parking facilities at the Tränenpalast.
 Coaches can stop along the riverbank.

 A taxi rank is located directly at the train station "Friedrichstrasse" next to the Tränenpalast.

 In our small shop we sell souvenirs and selected books on divided Berlin and the Palace of Tears.
-Please note that payments cannot be made by debit card or credit card – only in cash.
 A larger range of products is available from our online store.

 Photographing and filming in the exhibition spaces is allowed for private use; please note that no flash photography, other lights, tripods or selfie sticks are allowed.
 Visitors must uphold the copyright and usufruct to the photographs and films.
 In certain cases (e.g., protection of persons or exhibits) photography or filming for private purposes may also be forbidden.
 In cases of doubt, the wardens’ word is final.
 Any photographs or film footage taken for commercial purposes or for publication will be assessed on a case-by-case basis and is permissible subject to approval by the museum administration.
 Please send your requests to: presse(at)hdg.de.

 You can borrow an AudioGuide free of charge from the Information Desk – it is available in English, French, German, Italian and Spanish.
 We request that you leave something with us by way of deposit.
 You can call up our AudioGuide also online.
 All tracks are available in German, English, French, Spanish, Italian, Dutch, Danish, Polish, Russian and Hebrew.